AseelMustafa/House-Tester-methods/README.md

         ## Also,in the problem statments: < Write an application that creates three House objects.>

 #Creating the TestHouse Class
+The Test Houses class processes: start with the package, followed by creating the class(TestHouses), and then use the main method.
+The <main>method needs a modifier that is <public>.
-I started with the package ,created the class(TestHouses),and then used the main method.The main method needs a <public> modifier,and we still dont have any objects created in the class  we used <static>.<void> is the return type.
+Followed with <static> because we still don't have any objects created inside the class.
+Void is the return type

         package Houses;
         public class TestHouses {
         //The main method in java: